abhisheksinghf/ATLAS--AUTOMATE-ANALYZE-ACHIEVE/README.md

 Certainly!
-Here's a README file structured as per your request:
+Here's the revised README file with updated paths for each module's screenshots:

 ---